-In a recent American Farriers Journal survey, farriers were asked how they deal with a situation when a horse becomes so difficult to work with that a sedative may be required.
+In an American Farriers Journal survey, farriers were asked how they deal with a situation when a horse becomes so difficult to work with that a sedative may be required.

 Much of the data compiled from this survey of nearly 300 farriers was used in an article that appeared on Pages 64 to 67 in the May/June 2014 issue of American Farriers Journal.